Albert Baez: Academic life

 As the Cold War intensified in the 1950s, Báez's talent was in high demand in the burgeoning arms race, yet his family's pacifism moved him to refuse lucrative defense industry positions, and he devoted himself instead to education and humanitarianism.

 From 1950 to 1956, he held a professorship at the University of Redlands, where he continued his X-ray research.
-Baez took leave for a year to work with UNESCO in 1951, and stationed his family in Baghdad to establish the physics department and laboratory at Baghdad University.
-In 1959, Baez accepted a faculty position at MIT and moved his family to the Boston area.
+Báez took leave for a year to work with UNESCO in 1951, and stationed his family in Baghdad to establish the physics department and laboratory at Baghdad University.
+In 1956, Baez returned to Stanford and began to work with Jerrold R. Zacharias.
+Together, they worked on the Physics Science Study Committee, which was an effort to reshape the way physics was taught in high schools.
+In 1959, Báez accepted a faculty position at MIT and moved his family to the Boston area.
 Baez worked on physics education with the Physical Science Study Committee, in particular, focused on producing films.
 In 1960, working with the Smithsonian Astrophysical Observatory in Cambridge, he developed optics for an X-ray telescope.
 Later that year he moved his family to Claremont, California, where he joined the faculty at Harvey Mudd College.
 From 1961 to 1967, he served as the first director of the science education program for UNESCO in Paris.
+Here, he helped to develop projects in the basic sciences in Asia, Africa, Latin America, and the Arab states.

-Baez was the author of the textbook The New College Physics: A Spiral Approach (1967).
+Báez was the author of the textbook The New College Physics: A Spiral Approach (1967).
 He was the co-author of the textbook The Environment and Science and Technology Education (1987), and the memoir, A Year in Baghdad (1988), written with his wife Joan.

 Báez made nearly a hundred films on physics from 1967 to 1974 for the Encyclopædia Britannica Educational Corp.
 Báez chaired the Commission on Education of the International Union for Conservation of Nature and Natural Resources from 1979 to 1983.

-On 22 June 1974, the British Open University awarded Baez an honorary degree as Doctor of the University.
+On 22 June 1974, Britain's Open University awarded Baez an honorary degree as Doctor of the university.